bwp91/homebridge-govee/.github/ISSUE_TEMPLATE/feedback.md

 ---
-name: Feedback
+name: ℹ️ Information/Feedback Request
-about: Give feedback that I might have asked for.
+about: Ask general information about this plugin or give valuable feedback.
 title: ''
 labels: ''
 assignees: ''